History of Kentucky

 One of the last Native American battles in Kentucky occurred at the Battle of Blue Licks in 1782 (where Blue Licks State Park stands today), although small skirmishes and raids would continue until 1813.
 Kentucky was originally declared to be a part of Virginia and was made a separate county of that state in 1776.
 Soon after the end of the American Revolution, a separation movement began in Kentucky.
 In 1792, after nine conventions to discuss the separation, Kentucky was made a separate state and was admitted to the Union as the fifteenth state.
 Isaac Shelby was chosen as the first governor.
 Kentucky's first constitution was drafted in April and May of that year (the constitution was rewritten in 1800, and again in 1850 and 1891), and Frankfort was chosen to be the Kentucky capital city.
 In 1818, the westernmost region of the state was annexed, following its purchase from the Chickasaw Indians.

 When the Civil War erupted in 1861, Kentucky was torn apart by conflicting loyalties.
-Officially a neutral state, brother often fought against brother as Kentucky supplied approximately 100,000 troops to the North and 40,000 troops to the South.
-Ironically, Kentucky was the birthplace of Abraham Lincoln and the Confederate president Jefferson Davis.
+Officially a neutral state, brother often fought against brother on the battlefield, as Kentucky supplied approximately 100,000 troops to the North and 40,000 troops to the South.
+Coincidentally, Kentucky was the birthplace of Abraham Lincoln and the Confederate president Jefferson Davis.
 The two great men were born in log cabins within one year and 100 miles of each other.
 Kentucky's strategic potential was recognized by both sides in the conflict, and several bloody engagements and many guerrilla raids occurred throughout the state.
 The most violent battle took place near Perryville in 1862, with a toll of 1,600 dead and 5,400 wounded.

 After the Civil war, Kentucky's economy underwent dramatic changes.
-As the hemp industry declined, the development of burley tobacco contributed to a tremendous increase in tobacco production.
+As the hemp industry declined, the post-war development of burley tobacco contributed to a tremendous increase in tobacco production.

 - "Kentucky: A Bicentennial History" by Steven A. Channing;